-Performance Tracking Report Addendum CEPF Global Targets (Enter Grant Term) Provide a numerical amount and brief description of the results achieved by your grant.
-Please respond to only those questions that are relevant to your project.
+Performance Tracking Report Addendum C EPF Global Targets (En ter Grar nt Term ) sults achieved by your grant. evant to your project.
 Project Results Is this question relevant?
 If yes, provide your numerical response for results achieved during the annual period.
 Provide your numerical response for project from inception of CEPF support to date.
-Describe the principal results achieved from July 1, 2009 to June 30, 2010 (Attach annexes if necessary) sults 2010. sary) 1.
+Describe the principal results achieved from July 1, 2009 to June 30, 2010.
+(Attach annexes if necessary) 1.
 Did your project strengthen management of a protected area guided by a sustainable management plan?
 Please indicate number of hectares improved. n/a Please also include name of the protected area(s).
-If more than one, please include the number of hectares strengthened for each or) ne.
-2. How many hectares of new and/or expanded protected areas did your project help establish through a legal declaration or community agreement? n/a Please also include name of the protected an more than one, please include the number of hectares strengthened for each one. rea.
-If f 3.
-Did your project strengthen biodiversity conservation and/or natural resources management inside a key biodiversity area identified in the CEPF ecosystem profile?
+If more than one, please include the number of hectares strengthened for each one.
+2. How many hectares of new and/or expanded protected areas did your project help establish through a legal declaration or community agreement? n/a Please also include name of the protected area.
+If more than one, please include the number of hectares strengthened for each one.
+3. Did your project strengthen biodiversity conservation and/or natural resources management inside a key biodiversity area identified in the CEPF ecosystem profile?
 If so, please indicate how many hectares. n/a 4.
 Did your project effectively introduce or strengthen biodiversity conservation in management practices outside protected areas?
 If so, please indicate how many hectares. n/a 5.
 If your project promotes the sustainable use of natural resources, how many local communities accrued tangible socioeconomic benefits?
 Please complete Table 1below. n/a